Confinement in the tricritical Ising model: Semi-classical meson spectra in the tricritical Ising model

 are the symmetry-breaking expectation values of the leading and subleading magnetisation operators in the $E_7$ model $\mathcal{A}\left[g,0,0\right]$~\cite{FLZZ}.
 The meson spectrum coming from the original two-kink states $|A_1A_1\rangle$ is determined by Eqn. \eqref{eq:idKquant} with $m$ identified with the mass $m_1$ of $A_1$, and the exact two-kink scattering amplitude given by

 The meson masses can be computed from the solutions of \eqref{eq:idKquant} as $M_n=2 m_1\cosh\theta_n$.
-Note that the meson spectrum only depends on the dimensionless parameter $\zeta=\delta\mathcal{E}/m_1^2$ and, in particular, the semi-classical prediction of this quantity does not depend separately on the two magnetic fields $h$ and $h'$.
-As well known, the semi-classical approximation is limited to suitably small values of $\zeta$ and also to large enough values of excitation number $n$ \cite{2005PhRvL..95y0601R}.
+Note that the meson spectrum only depends on the dimensionless parameter $\zeta_{1}=\Delta\mathcal{E}/m_1^2$ and, in particular, the semi-classical prediction of this quantity does not depend separately on the two magnetic fields $h$ and $h'$.

 Concerning the stability of these mesons, those with masses above the two-particle threshold are expected to be unstable and to decay.
-In our case the two-particle threshold is given by $2m_2(\zeta)$, where is the mass of the original particle $A_2$ as a function of the perturbation parameter $\zeta$.
-It is interesting to notice that for the leading magnetic perturbation all the mesons become unstable around $\zeta\approx 0.1$, while for the subleading magnetic perturbation the four mesons shown in Fig.~\ref{fig:mesonsigma} are all stable.
-From Fig.~\ref{fig:masscoupling_ferro_V} it is also clear that this is true along the whole parameter regime $0<\eta<1$ (cf. Subsec. \ref{subsec:A3TCSA}).
+In our case the two-particle threshold is given by $2m_2(\zeta_1)$, where is the mass of the original particle $A_2$ as a function of the perturbation parameter $\zeta_1$.
+It is interesting to notice that for the leading magnetic perturbation all the mesons become unstable around $\zeta_1\approx 0.1$, while for the subleading magnetic perturbation the four mesons shown in Fig.~\ref{fig:mesonsigma} are all stable.